-An accessory building may be permitted at the discretion of council and shall have a maximum floor area of 20 m2.
+An accessory building may be permitted in association with a cemetery and shall have a maximum floor area of 20 m2.
 Accessory buildings shall be located a minimum of 3 metres from the nearest part of the main building and a minimum of 1 metre from a side and rear lot line and a maximum height of an accessory building shall be 4 metres.